NVIDIA/NVFlare/research/fed-bn/README.md

 Below is an example of the loss visualization output:
 ![FedBN Loss Results](./figs/loss.jpeg)

+> **Note**: To use Comet ML experiment tracking system, we need to get Comet API key to get access.
+> Alternatively, you can use Tensorboard or MLfow.

 ## Citation
 If you find the code and dataset useful, please cite our paper.